8 Minutes of reading

 - Reskilling allows the employee to maintain their employability and maybe even to change jobs;

-In order to carry out their tasks in terms of training and to ensure the re-engagement of employees, human resources professionals must know how to:
+To carry out their tasks in terms of training and to ensure the re-engagement of employees, human resources professionals must know how to:

 - Establish and update a skills reference framework, an essential document that provides a complete and synthetic overview of all the professional skills needed by the company to be successful.

-Prevention of psychosocial risks (PSR)
+Management and prevention of psychosocial risks (PSR)

 What actions should be taken?
 Three measures stand out: